rkuma183/wilsonmar.github.io/shop/index.md

 Do the qualities I'm personally looking for below match your needs too?

+I've done a survey of various ones out there, and here's the features I've seen.

 **Durability:**

 - [ ] **Heavy-duty zippers**, as that is where my previous backpacks wore out first.
-     "YKK" brand zippers are considered the best.
+     "YKK" brand zippers (from Japan) are considered the best.
+     New versions are leak-resistant.

 - [ ] **Internal compression straps** to keep things from knocking into each other inside the pack.

+   Some provide soft pull-out packs.
+   But I prefer harder boxes so they stack neater in the pack.

 **Size:** This is a filter for various options available:

-- [ ] The maximum size to qualify as carry-on luggage (22 x 16 x 8 inches) may be too big for some.
+- [ ] The <strong>maximum size</strong>
+   to qualify as carry-on luggage (22 x 16 x 8 inches) may be too big for some.
-   But I would rather cinch up a pack than no have enough room when I need it.
+   But I would rather cinch up a pack than not have enough room when I need it.

-- [ ] Wheels add weight, so I've steered away from them.

 - [ ] **Lightweight** to me is generally 2 pounds or less.
-But
+   But it's a trade-off.

+- [ ] <strong>Wheels</strong> add weight,
+   so I've steered away from them.
+(I can't resist the pun).

+   But seriously, some (with sore backs) find wheels a must.

 **Comfort:**

-- [ ] Adjustable shoulder and side straps.
+- [ ] Adjustable shoulder and side straps really help, especially for women.

-- [ ] External water tube to internal water bag (not requiring removal of bag to drink).
+- [ ] <strong>water tube</strong> to reach an internal water bag
+   makes it not necessary to stop and remove the bottle for a drink.
+   Some bags have them built-in but there are add-ons available.

 - [ ] Pack can open completely open (splayed) [Astor]